XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 ## RippleState ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/5d2d88209f1732a0f8d592012094e345cbe3e675/src/ripple/protocol/impl/LedgerFormats.cpp#L70 "Source")

 The `RippleState` node type connects two accounts in a single currency.
 Conceptually, a RippleState node represents two _trust lines_ between the accounts, one from each side.
-Each account can modify the settings for its side of the RippleState node, but the balance is a single shared value.
+Each account can change the settings for its side of the RippleState node, but the balance is a single shared value.
 A trust line that is entirely in its default state is considered the same as trust line that does not exist, so `rippled` deletes RippleState nodes when their properties are entirely default.

 Since no account is privileged in the Ripple ledger, a RippleState node sorts their account addresses numerically, to ensure a canonical form.
 Whichever address is numerically lower is deemed the "low account" and the other is the "high account".